stnert/cybersec-pwn-pres/README.md

 When you see the message: "Y: :", press Enter.
 You see a "BUILD SUCCESS" message

-Ubuntu server, execute these commands: cd myWebApp nano pom.xml
+Ubuntu server, execute esses comando: cd myWebApp nano pom.xml
 The file opens, as shown below.
 This is an XML configuration file.